-To better understand the risk of burns you must first understand burns.
-It isn’t as simple as touching something that’s hot.
-That is a way to burn yourself, but there are many others.
+To better understand the risk of burns you must first understand the different types of burns.
+Burns aren't just as simple as touching something that’s hot.
+That is one type of way to burn yourself, but there are many others.
 Some of these can be easily avoidable.
 Better understanding the three main types of burn injuries can help you avoid them or spot them in case of emergency.
 Here are the three different types of burns:

 Now that you are aware of the different types of burns, the next step is learning how to avoid these risks.
 Like with most other work-related risks, the best way to avoid them is by staying vigilant.
 Paying attention and being aware of your surroundings greatly lowers the risk of suffering from burn injuries.
 Here are some burn prevention tips to help keep you and your co-workers safe:

 The best way to reduce your chances of suffering from a thermal burn is to eliminate the source of the heat if possible.
 If there are pipes or other objects that heat up to dangerous temperatures, then it is important to place guards or barriers on them to protect individuals from being burned.
 The last line of defense would be to use proper PPE that will protect you from being burned by a hot object or material.

 How to Prevent Chemical Burns